Real Estate Transactions have become even more complex over the years for Home Buyers

 A good Realtor® is going to represent your best interests and assist you in finding the right home for you.

-It is true that you can do a Google search or fire up the Redfin app and do your own home search.
+It is true that you can do a Google search or fire up the Redfin app or John L. Scott mobile search app and do your own home search.
 You can even set up an alert that sends you a notification when new listings match your search.

 It the agent’s job to make sure you are getting the best possible matches to your needs and as quickly as possible.
 Especially in the market we are currently in when new listings are often sold the same day.